Is Fear the Only Reason Employees Don’t Speak Up?

 I gave a keynote talk on “Getting Back to Basics with Lean.”

-We also had a professor, Ethan Burris, come give a really thought provoking talk that's backed up by a lot of research.
-Prof. Burris has been a friend of KaiNexus and we're big fans of his work on “employee voice” — and the reasons why (or why not) employees speak up (or don't).
+We also had a professor, Ethan Burris, come give a really thought-provoking talk, backed up by much research.
+Prof. Burris has been a friend of KaiNexus, and we're big fans of his work on “employee voice” — and the reasons why (or why not) employees speak up (or don't).
 Burris is an associate professor of management at the McCombs School of Business at the University of Texas at Austin.

-That's one reason why I thought GM wasn't right to lecture employees to “Speak Up For Safety” when management either didn't listen or punished people.
+That's one reason why I thought GM wasn't right to lecture employees to “Speak Up For Safety” when management either didn't listen to people or punished them.

 Beyond fear is the second reason employees don't speak up when they otherwise might want to… it relates to the “management didn't listen” part of the last sentence.

-This HBR, co-authored by Burris, covers it well:
+This HBR piece, co-authored by Burris, covers it well:

 Do Your Employees Think Speaking up Is Pointless?

-They often do!
+They often do think it's pointless!
 When trying to spur Kaizen and continuous improvement, employees are often very skeptical about why it's going to be different this time.
 Why is management finally going to listen?
 When will we actually get help implementing solutions?

 Is it going to be worth my time??
 The effort?
 Am I wasting my breath?